kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 - Feature gate's enabling/disabling
 - Configure an Enqueue plugin via MultiPoint and Enqueue extension point
-- Pod with `.spec.schedulingPaused=false` functions as before
+- Pod carrying nil `.spec.schedulingGates` functions as before
-- Pod with `.spec.schedulingPaused=true` will be moved to unscheduledPods pool
+- Pod carrying non-nil `.spec.schedulingGates` will be moved to unscheduledPods pool
-- Disable `flushUnschedulablePodsLeftover()`, then verify Pod with `.spec.schedulingPaused=true` can be moved back to activeQ when `.spec.schedulingPaused` get flipped to `false`
+- Disable `flushUnschedulablePodsLeftover()`, then verify Pod with non-nil `.spec.schedulingGates` can be moved back to activeQ when `.spec.schedulingGates` is all cleared
 - Ensure no significant performance degradation

 - `test/integration/scheduler/queue_test.go`: Will add new tests.